flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 Export vs. Publish Service - general remarks:
 ---------------------------------------------
 Exporting in Lightroom is a simple one-time processe: you define the photos to export by selecting the photos or folders to export in library view and then choose "Export".
-Lightroom does not keep track on exports, thus if you want to re-export changed or added photos or remove deleted photos form the traget (e.g. a PhotoStation album) later, you will have to keep track yourself for those changes, addtions or deletions.
+Lightroom does not keep track of exports, thus if you want to re-export changed or added photos or remove deleted photos form the target (e.g. a PhotoStation album) later, you will have to keep track yourself for those changes, addtions or deletions.

-Publishing in Lightroom on the other hand is meant for a synchonizing local photo collections with a remote target (e.g. a PhotoStation album).
+Publishing in Lightroom on the other hand is meant for synchonizing local photo collections with a remote target (e.g. a PhotoStation album).
 To publish a photo collection you have to do two things:
 - define the settings for the Publish Service
 - define the Published Collection and the settings for that Published Collection As soon as you've done this, Lightroom will keep track of which photo from the collection has to be published, re-published (when it was modified locally) or deleted.
 Besides that basic functions, some publish services can also re-import certain infos such as tags, comments or ratings back from the publish target.